Wawel Dragon: Polish Chronicle (13th c.)

-The dragon required weekly cattle, or else humans would have been devoured instead.
+The dragon required a weekly offering of cattle, or else humans would have been devoured instead.
 In the hope of killing the dragon, Krak called upon his two sons.
 They could not, however, defeat the creature by hand, so they came up with a trick.
 They fed him a cattle skin stuffed with smoldering sulfur, causing his fiery death.
-After the success, the younger prince (referred to as the "junior Graccus"; iunior Gracchus var. minor Gracchus, i.e. Krak II; młodsy Grakus) kills his elder brother blaming the dragon for the death.
+After the success, the younger prince (referred to as the "junior Gracchus"; iunior Gracchus var. minor Gracchus, i.e. Krak II; młodsy Grakus) kills his elder brother blaming the dragon for the death.
 But his crime was soon revealed, and he got expelled from the country.
-Afterwards Princess Wanda had to accede the kingship.
+Afterwards Princess Wanda had to accede to the kingship.

 Derivative chronicles

 Among later chronicles derived from Wincenty Kadłubek's work, Chronicle of Greater Poland (<1296) fails to make mention of the dragon at all, while the Dzierzwa Chronicle (or Mierzwa Chronicle; Kronika Dzierzwy/Kronika Mierzwy, 14th century) followed closely after Wincenty.
 Both these chronicles maintain that Krak, Jr. is the younger prince, and keep the elder brother nameless.

 Jan Długosz's 15th-century chronicle, however, swapped the roles of the princes, claiming that the younger son named Lech was the killer, while the elder son named Krak, Jr. became the victim.
 The idea for the scheme to slay the dragon (olophagus) is credited to King Krak himself, not his sons, because the king fears a mass exodus from the city may take place, and he orders to have the carcass stuffed with flammable substances, namely sulfur, tinder (próchno; cauma), wax, pitch, and tar and set them on fire.
 The dragon ate the burning meal and died breathing fire just before death.
 Długosz also adds the detail that the dragon lived in a cave of Mount Wawel upon which King Krak had built his castle.
 In any case, the fratricide is banished, so their sister Princess Wanda must accede to the throne.